Self-care at work isn’t only the domain of human resources or the boss. We have to ask for it and enact it, too.

 The same can be applied in business.

-You can ground yourself on a day to day basis by:
+You can ground yourself on a day to day basis by adopting self-care at work as part of your routine:

 - Walking around the block